Prabhu231/Prabhu231/README.md

 Hey there!
 I'm Prabhu, a passionate and fun-loving web developer with an unshakable love for all things tech. 🚀 Whether it's building sleek UIs or optimizing backend architectures, I pour my heart into crafting amazing web experiences that solve real-world problems.

+## 💼 Internship Experience

+Built a full-featured authentication and authorization system in a React-Django application using JSON Web Tokens (JWT), with role-based access control and permission management to secure sensitive data and endpoints.

+Designed interactive data dashboards with graph visualizations of user logins and associated activity, alongside comprehensive paginated views for user logs, client data, and asset management.

+Implemented advanced data ingestion workflows with support for Excel uploads, background processing, progress tracking, and rollback functionality —enabling reliable and scalable handling of large datasets.

+Automated user lifecycle management using Windows Task Scheduler to deactivate dormant accounts after a month of inactivity, improving system hygiene and resource optimization.

+Conducted backend performance benchmarking on datasets (10K–1.5M records), selecting the Django + MySQL stack for optimal scalability and faster query handling in production.

 ## 🌍 My Web Projects

 I’m super excited to share with you some of the projects I've worked on.
 These are my digital playgrounds where I experiment, learn, and create!